Cracko298/patches/README.md

 * Each Offset/Address' Values are in Big Endian (BE).
 * These are all 'code.bin' offsets/configurations.
 ```

-### Address' Usage:
-- If you used this guide/table to make your own Patches/Cheats.
-Please credit them properly, thanks! -Cracko298

 ## Credits:
 - [Cracko298](https://github.com/Cracko298).